mushenye/ministry/README.md

 - **Attendance Tracking**: Record attendance of children for each event and track their attendance rates.
 - **Image Management**: Upload and manage images associated with each child for easy identification.
 - **User Authentication**: Secure login system for administrators to manage the system.
+The adimistrator has to log in with their correct credential to be able to manage their respective stations

 ## Installation